apache/servicecomb-docs/java-chassis-reference/en_US/build-provider/protocol/rest-over-vertx.md

 ## REST over Vertx
 ### Configuration

-The REST over Vertx communication channel uses the standalone running mode that can be started using the main function.
+The REST over Vertx communication channel runs in standalone mode, it can be started in the main function.
 In the main function, you need to initialize logs and load service configuration.
 The code is as follow:

 ```java
 import org.apache.servicecomb.foundation.common.utils.BeanUtils;